-The Authority's home loan program added a further 63 approved loans at a value of \$14.2m in 2013-14.
-The level of lending is expected to increase in 2014-15 and significantly contribute to meeting the housing needs of eligible rural clients residing outside the Perth metropolitan area.
+The Authority's home loan program added a further 57 approved loans at a value of \$13.9 million in 2014-15.

-The Authority is self-funded and provides rural customers with financial assistance through its operating activities, placing no demand on the consolidated fund.
+The Authority is self-funded and provides rural customers with financial assistance through its operating activities, placing no demands on the consolidated fund.

-The service provided by Keystart Home Loans on behalf of the Authority has been well- accepted and well-delivered in rural communities across Western Australia.
+The service provided by Keystart Home Loans on behalf of the Authority has been well-accepted and well-delivered in rural communities across Western Australia.